jhlagado/struct-z80/README.md

 ld (result),a
 ```

-This rewriting magic is achieved by getting the assembler to save the current assembler address `$` in a temporary variable and then use the `org` directive to push the assembler address back towards the code it has already written.
-By backing up the address pointer it can rewrite the branch placeholder address to the value of the temporary variable.
+This rewriting magic is achieved by the `JUMP_FWD` macro which saves the current assembler address `$` in a temporary variable and then use the `org` directive to push the current assembler address back towards the code it has already written.
+By backing up the address pointer it can then rewrite the branch placeholder address to the value of the current value.
 It then restores from the saved assembler address and continues.

-It will probably take you a few reads through to fully understand this logic but I reckon it's extremely cool and elegant.
-If you are familiar with the way that the Forth language implements control structures then you may grasp it immediately.
+It will probably take you a few reads through to fully understand this logic, it's fiddly but not too complicated.
+If you are already familiar with the way that the Forth language implements its control structures then you may grasp it immediately.

 Now, with these macros in hand, you can easily write nested if...else...endif logic in your assembly code without using a single jump or even a label!